 The Team approved its agenda (ISCT/10) and reviewed document TDAG-18/5(Rev.2) (Director, BDT) on Inter-Sector Coordination Team on Issues of Mutual Interest.
 They updated the list of areas of mutual interest to include candidate topics on working methods for ITU inter-Sector coordination (see Annex 3).

-ISCT examined document TDAG-18/DT/2, which contains a proposal to appoint two ITU-D experts to the newly created ITU Coordination Committee on Vocabulary (ITU CCV), as per Council Resolution 1386 and WTDC Resolution 86 (Buenos Aires, 2017).
+ISCT examined document TDAG-18/DT/2, which contains a proposal to appoint two ITU-D experts to the newly created ITU Coordination Committee on Terminology (ITU CCT), as per Council Resolution 1386 and WTDC Resolution 86 (Buenos Aires, 2017).
 The Team recommends to TDAG the appointment of Mr Peter Mbengie (Cameroon), from ITU-D SG1 and Ms Ke Wang (China), from SG2.

 In the area of event coordination, bilateral meetings between BDT/TSB staff have taken place to facilitate collaboration and co-location of events at all levels.
 Similar meetings between BDT/BR D-Level staff will be planned.
 The electronic calendar of events developed by BDT for 2018, 2019, 2020 and 2021 is facilitating collaboration and coordination of various meetings and events of the ITU Sectors.
 These yearly event calendars are available to members on the TDAG homepage and are updated regularly.
 These calendars are in a printer-friendly format (see Annex 4 (a separate pdf file) for current versions).